 Monk fruit, on the other hand, is a wonderful, nutrient-dense, low-sugar content alternative!
-When extracted, monk fruit sweetener is 300 to 400 times sweeter than sugar cane, yet has no effect on blood sugar, one of the biggest concerns of consuming sugary foods.
+When extracted, monk fruit sweetener is 300 to 400 times sweeter than sugar cane, yet does not affect blood sugar, one of the biggest concerns of consuming sugary foods.
 Monk fruit is also referred to as the “longevity fruit” due to a high level of cancer and age-fighting antioxidants.

 What is Monk Fruit?

 Monk fruit sweetener — also called lo han guo — is derived from the monk fruit (Siraitia grosvenorii) which is native to Southeast Asia.
 In the Western world, this fruit was discovered by Gilbert Hovey Grosvenor, the former president of the National Geographic Society (NGS), on an expedition in the 1930s.
 The sweetener is derived from the juice, which is extracted after the seed and skin are removed.